Homes by Email

 How does an Accredited Buyer’s Representative (ABR®) differ from other buyer’s representatives?

-Sam Elam, an ABR®, is an experienced professional buyer’s representative who has completed advanced training and who has proven experience in serving the special needs of his buyer-clients.
-In addition to knowing the dynamics of the local market, an ABR®-designated buyer’s Rep can help you make informed decisions throughout the entire home buying process.
-An ABR® is also a REALTOR® (a member of NAR) and must abide by the strict NAR Code of Ethics, as well as Arizona statutes and Arizona Department of Real Estate Commissioner rules and regulations.
+Sam Elam, is an experienced professional buyer’s representative who has completed advanced ABR® buyer representation training and who has proven experience in serving the special needs of his buyer-clients.
+In addition to knowing the dynamics of the local market, he is able to help you in making informed decisions throughout the entire home buying process.
+Also as a REALTOR® (a member of NAR), I must abide by the strict NAR Code of Ethics, as well as Arizona statutes and Arizona Department of Real Estate Commissioner rules and regulations.

 What is the standard compensation structure for real estate professionals?